imatary/App/README.md

 * received &ldquo;API Frames&rdquo; over air, except RX (Receive) Packets

 #### H Files
-1. _global.h
+1. \_global.h
+* declaration of global variable `uint16_t dirtyBits`
+* definitions of dirty bits status values
+* definition of prototype version string
+* type definition of enumerated bool values `typedef enum { FALSE, TRUE }__attribute__((packed)) bool_t;`
- * definition of globals
+* type definition of enumerated device modes `typedef enum { TRANSPARENT_MODE, AP_MODE, AP_ESCAPE_MODE }__attribute__((packed)) device_mode;`

-2. apiframe.h
+2. ap\_frames.h
- * defines of API frame typs
+* declaration of prototypes for API frame functions

- * definition of `api_f` struct
+3. at\_commands.h
- * prototypes of functions which are called by other c-files
+* declaration of prototypes for AT command functions

-3. circularBuffer.h
+4. circularBuffer.h
- * definition of typdef struct `deBuffer_t`
+* definition of buffer size
- * defines of the buffer size and buffer mask
+* type definition of enumerated buffer types `bufType_n`
- * prototypes of all buffer functions
+* declaration of prototypes for buffer functions

-4. cmd.h
+5. cmd.h
- * defines of read, write und execute actions
+* defines of read, write and execute actions
 * definition of typedef struct `CMD`
- * if you want to add new AT commands, this file needs to be edited
+* declaration of prototypes for finding commands in table

-5. defaultConfig.h
+6. defaultConfig.h
 * defines of standard values (XBee based)
 * if you add new XBee modules please add the standard values in this file

-6. atlocal.h
- * prototypes of functions which are called by other c-files
-7. enum_cmd.h
+7. enum\_cmd.h
 * enumeration of all AT commands
 * if you want to add new AT commands, this file needs to be edited

-8. enum_status.h
+8. enum\_status.h
 * enumeration of status and error messages

+9. helper.h
+* declaration of prototypes for validation functions

-9. rfmodul.h
+10. rfmodul.h
- * definition of typedef struct `RFmodul` (stored all params of the module in flash memory)
+* type definition of structure `RFmodul` (stored all parameters of the module in flash memory)
- * prototypes of default setter
+* declaration of prototypes for set and get functions
- * prototypes for reading from and writing to the EEPROM
+* declaration of prototypes for reading from EEPROM and writing to the EEPROM

-10. stackrelated.h – Stack dependency
+11. stackrelated.h – Stack dependency
- * prototype pointer to UART functions
+* declaration of prototype pointer to UART functions
- * prototype pointer to transreceiver functions
+* declaration of prototype pointer to transceiver functions
- * prototypes of functions which are called by other c-files
+* prototypes of basic TRX and UART functions

-11. stackdefines.h
+12. stackdefines.h
 * renewed defines to make it easier to replace stack related defines

-12. stackrelated_timer.h
+13. stackrelated_timer.h
- * prototype pointer to Timer functions
+* declaration of prototype pointer to Timer functions

 #### C Files
-1. atcommands.c – main file with main function
+1. at\_api\_main.c –-- main file with main function
- * init of RF modul varibles
+* declaration and initialization of dirtyBits variable
 * reads values of EEPROM and store it into FLASH
- * init UART and transceiver buffer
- * configure the modul for operrating
+* configure the module for UART and transceiver operating
 * starting active waiting loop

+2. ap\_exec.c
+* definition of execution function for API frames

+3. ap\_frame.c
+* definition of API frame structure `api_f`
+* initialization of `api_f frame`
+* definition of API frame access functions for api_f structure

+4. ap\_local.c
+* definition of API frame type values
+* definition of mac mode values
+* definition of UART API frame handle function
+* definition of local response messages
+ * local device response API frame (for special DE commands)
+ * local AT command response API frame
+ * TX status API frame
+ * RX receive package API frame
+ * remote frame response API frame
+* definition of local remote frame handling

+5. ap\_parser.c
+* definition of API frame parser with state machine

+6. ap\_read.c
+* definition of read function for API frames

+7. ap\_trx.c
+* definition for API transceiver frames
+ * TX transmit frame with 16-bit and 64-bit destination address
+ * remote frame
+ * remote response frame

+8. ap\_write.c
+* definition of write function for API frames

+9. at\_exec.c
+* definition of execution function for AT commands

+ATcommands/base/at\_parser.c

+ATcommands/base/at\_read.c

+ATcommands/base/at\_write.c

+ATcommands/base/attable.c

+ATcommands/base/circularBuffer.c

+ATcommands/base/helper.c

+ATcommands/base/nvm_eeprom1.c

+ATcommands/base/rfmodul.c

+ATcommands/base/tp\_trx.c

+1. atcommands.c – main file with main function

 2. atlocal.c – functions for local AT handling
  * main function of the AT Command Mode
- * functions read, write und exec for local handling
+ * functions read, write and exec for local handling
 3. apiframe.c – function for API handling
- * main fubction of API Frame handling
+ * main function of API Frame handling
- * call of diverent frame type functions
+ * call of different frame type functions
    \- 0x08 & 0x09 local AT commands, is defined in the rwx functions in atlocal.c
    \- 0x18 specific device commands
    \- 0x17 remote AT commands, is defined in trx0.c